-Create a new Limit Stage with the follo wing criteria:
+Create a new Limit Stage and enter the following criteria:

 MAX.
 SERVICE TEMPERATURE > 200 °C

 THERMAL CONDUCTIVITY > 25 W/m.°C

 ELECTRICAL RESISTIVITY > 1e15 μohm.cm

 Use the limit bars for guidance on suitable values.
 Enter the limits - minimum or maximum as appropriate - and click Apply.
 If a reference record is set, its values for each property will be shown to the right of the min/max entry boxes.